Our commitments and partnerships

 In September 2014, our wealth management business signed the Montreal Carbon Pledge, which commits investors to measure and publicly disclose the carbon footprint of their investment portfolios on an annual basis.
 It is supported by the Principles for Responsible Investment and the United Nations Environment Programme Finance Initiative.

-We were the first Australian bank to commit to the goals of the Paris Agreement in 2015.
-Since then, we have released our Climate Change Position Statement and Action Plan that outlines the next phase of actions we are taking to meet our commitment to the Paris Agreement.
+We were the first Australian bank to commit managing our business in line with the Paris Agreement in 2015.
+Since then, we have released our Climate Change Position Statement and Action Plan that outlines the next phase of actions we are taking to meet our commitments in line with the Paris Agreement.

 As one of the first Australian companies to make this commitment, we became a member of RE100, a global leadership initiative led by The Climate Group in partnership with CDP, bringing together the world’s most influential businesses who have committed to go 100% renewable.